mindspore-ai/docs/docs/mindelec/docs/source_en/incremental_learning.md

 optim = nn.Adam(params, learning_rate=Tensor(lr))
 ```

-In this tutorial, we select the $\textit{finetune_latent_with_model}$ mode, namely, updating the latent vector and network weights simultaneously.
+In this tutorial, we select the finetune_latent_with_model mode, namely, updating the latent vector and network weights simultaneously.
 The instantaneous electromagnetic fields compared with the reference labels are depicted in the following figure.
 Compared with solving a single PDE with the PINNs method, the PIAD method achieves a 10x speed-up at the same accuracy (6% relative error).

 ![TE_for_Maxwell](./images/piad/piad_result.png)